 Get in touch!

 I HAVE ALSO CURATED photography exhibitions in Mexico, France, and the U.S., and was co-curator of Yosemite: A Storied Landscape, shown at the California Historical Society.
-As an Art Director, I won national awards with many artists and photographers, including Steve Brodner, Philip Burke, Anita Kunz, Matt Groening, Lynda Barry, Sebastiao Salgado, Eugene Richards, James Balog, and Susan Meiselas.
+As an Art Director, I worked with many outstanding artists and photographers, including Steve Brodner, Philip Burke, Anita Kunz, Matt Groening, Lynda Barry, Sebastiao Salgado, Eugene Richards, James Balog, and Susan Meiselas.

 SELECTED MAJOR AWARDS: